Hi, and welcome to my review of The Wealth Advisory.

 Is The Wealth Advisory Legit?

-At the same time, that doesn’t mean you should rush out and join, expecting to get rich overnight.
+So I don’t think it’s a scam.
+However, that doesn’t mean you should rush out and join, expecting to get rich overnight.
 Because there are no guarantees you’ll actually make money with this service.

 That’s just the nature of investing.